 Present the lesson using the content provided in the slide presentation, as described below.
 The quizzes are embedded in the presentation if you wish to go through them as a class.
 During the lesson, students engage in a mini-activity (slides 13-14) that requires the following for each student pair:

-- LEGO MINDSTORMS NXT Light Sensor, which is also included in the LEGO base set or can be purchased separately for $19.99 at http://shop.lego.com/en-US/Light-Sensor-9844
+- LEGO MINDSTORMS EV3 Color Sensor, which is also included in the LEGO core set or can be purchased separately for $39.99 at https://shop.lego.com/en-US/EV3-Color-Sensor-45506

-How Does the Light Sensor Work?
+How Does the Color Sensor Work?
 Presentation Outline (Slides 1-8)

 - Administer the pre-quiz by handing out paper copies; the quiz is also on slide 2.
 The answers are provided for the teacher on slide 3 for discussion after students have completed the quiz.

-- Tell students that after a brief review of the "stimulus-sensor-coordinator-effector-response" framework using the human eye as a sensor, they will do a mini-activity that shows them how light sensors function.
+- Tell students that after a brief review of the "stimulus-sensor-coordinator-effector-response" framework using the human eye as a sensor, they will do a mini-activity that shows them how color sensors function.

 - (slide 4) Explain the "stimulus-sensor-coordinator-effector-response" framework.
 Expect students to be able to understand the idea of a sensing element (eye), and then the transmission of the signal to the brain (via the nervous system).